×

 Will I save money living in Panama?

 "Living in Panama can be an affordable option compared to the United States, particularly for those who keep budgets tight.
 Costs of everyday items, such as food and transportation, are typically much lower than what is found in the U.S., allowing residents to enjoy a more modest lifestyle.
 Rent and utilities are usually more affordable in Panama as well, making it a great option for those who don't want to spend too much on housing.
-Choosing to live in Panama can also be a major money-saver if one takes advantage of the country's abundant health care opportunities," explained one expat living in Panama.
+Choosing to live in Panama can also be a major money-saver if one takes advantage of the country's abundant health care opportunities," said one expat in Panama.

 View More Answers